AcreetionOS-Linux/Wiki-Repository/docs/Why.md

 We believe that when people can work in the way that’s best for them, they do their best work—and that benefits everyone who uses AcreetionOS.

+## Respecting Everyone’s Time
+Time is valuable—for our users and our developers.
+We respect it.
+We design AcreetionOS so that users don’t have to waste hours fixing problems or hunting down answers.
+And we respect our developers’ time by avoiding unnecessary bureaucracy or pressure.

+Our standards are high, but our appreciation for the people involved is even higher.
+We give **absolute leniency** to our contributors, because we know they are giving us something even more valuable than code: their time, energy, and heart.

 ## What We Offer
 - **A clear, easy-to-read wiki** for guidance.
 - **Our own GitLab** for projects and collaboration.